des4maisons/til/thoughts/random.md

+- One reason I think that chefspec tests are weird is that they are testing the implementation of a recipe.
+A good unit test for a class will only test the external interface of that class, whereas chefspec tests are testing the internal implementation.
+I guess that's an artifact of chef code modifying global state, and the external interface of a recipe is the same as the internal state.
 - A good time to move from bash script to actual code: at the 50L mark.
 Same threshold can apply to breaking up large files or classes.
 (Courtesy
     @deyman)